Whenever you let up before the job is done, critical momentum can be lost and regression may follow.

 During this three-day, workshop-oriented course, attendees will learn how Lean-Agile principles are driving these changes.
 They will connect these principles to modern developing practices including XP technical practices, Behavioral-Driven Development (BDD), Test-Driven Development (TDD), and applying the Agile Testing Quadrant.
 Attendees will learn the best practices to model, design, implement, verify, validate, deploy, and release stories in a SAFe Continuous Delivery Pipeline.

-While Team and Technical Agility forms the foundation of Program Execution, it’s at the Program level where the competency of DevOps and Release on Demand enables the shortest sustainable lead-time to value.
-Without coaching from SPCs to develop and grow this competency, the program level can become reduced to the coordination and orchestration of Agile teams – a pale shadow of its potential.
+While Team and Technical Agility forms the foundation of Program Execution, it’s the Agile Product Delivery competency that enables the shortest sustainable lead-time to value.
+Without coaching from SPCs to develop and grow this competency, Essential SAFe can become reduced to the coordination and orchestration of Agile teams – a pale shadow of its potential.

-As with Agile Teams, coaching the ART typically starts with the program level roles and ceremonies of SAFe, including:
+As with Agile Teams, coaching the ART typically starts with the essential roles and ceremonies of SAFe, including:

 - System Demos – close the rapid feedback loop through integration and validation of working systems